AlfredoMartins/phone-task-testing/readme.md

 At MASTER LEVEL is expected all functionality work perfect.

-Please, be noticed that first we try to test small test cases and then move bigger ones so that when get finished we create the full lifecycle tests.
+Please, be noticed that first we try to test small test cases and then move bigger ones so that when they get finished we create the full lifecycle tests.

 ### Item pass/fail criteria
 #### Unit test level